Anshuman-37/Mars-Chamber/README.md

 # Mars-Chamber
-## This project corresoponds to my internship work at University of Aberdeen,
+## This project corresponds to my internship work at University of Aberdeen,